 THE WOMAN WHO PLAYED UPSIDE DOWN

-The Seeger household was full of folk instruments.
+The Seeger household was full of instruments.
 Guitar.
 Banjo.
 Fiddle.
-Peggy Seeger played guitar, while brother Mike drew earthy sounds from anything with strings.
-Sometimes half-brother Pete dropped in and got everybody singing, including his step-mother Ruth, who collected children's songs, and even old Charles Seeger who studied folk music but didn't play.
+Peggy Seeger played guitar, while brother Mike drew earthy sounds from the banjo.
+Sometimes half-brother Pete dropped in and got everybody singing.
 Yet it was the Seeger's maid whose song would be sung by Bob Dylan, the Grateful Dead, Peter, Paul, and Mary, the Beatles...

 You may not know of Elizabeth Cotten but you know the song she wrote -- at age 11.
 It's a simple song.
-Three chords, C, F, and G - then a bluesy bridge.
+Three chords, then a bluesy bridge.
 Words as if from a grade school primer, yet tinged with longing to steal away, to someplace "they won't know where I have gone."
 "Freight Train" was written with hope, hidden in sin, then released to become, like its composer, an American original.
 Played upside down.

 I saw Elizabeth Cotten in 1982.
 She was 89.
-She sat, a grey-haired great-grandmother in a sweater and shawl, finger-picking a Martin guitar.
+There she sat, a grey-haired great-grandmother in a sweater and shawl, finger-picking her Martin.
 But something was wrong with this picture.
 She was playing left-handed, but her guitar was strung for a right-hand player.
 You had to watch to believe it.
 So watch.

 She was born in 1893, the grandaughter of slaves.
 The Nevills household in Chapel Hill, North Carolina was also full of instruments and Elizabeth began playing her brother's banjo -- upside down -- at age seven.
 She taught herself guitar and bought one a few years later, a $4 Stella she paid for by cleaning, chopping wood, hauling water.
 "From that day on," she said, "nobody had no peace in that house."
-She began to write songs, one of the first about trains rumbling.
+She began to write songs.
+The first was about a train.

 Being black in North Carolina made any child dream of stealing away -- "please don't tell what train I'm on..."
 She left school at 13 to help her mother cook and clean.
 At 17, she married Frank Cotten, and they lived up and down the East Coast, following work.
 She soon joined a fundamentalist church whose deacon convinced her to stop playing "worldly songs."
 She learned hymns, then set aside the guitar for 25 years.
 "I declare,” she later said, “I don’t see where there’s so much sin in it."